 (c) In no event shall any licensed clinical social workers' corporation employ, at any one time, more than a total of 15 individuals registered as either a marriage and family therapist intern, clinical counselor intern, or associate clinical social worker.
 In no event shall any supervisor supervise, at any one time, more than a total of three individuals registered as either a marriage and family therapist intern, clinical counselor intern, or associate clinical social worker.
-Persons who supervise individuals registered as either a marriage and family therapist intern, clinical counselor intern, or associate clinical social worker.
-Persons who supervise individuals registered as either a marriage and family therapist intern, clinical counselor intern, or associate clinical social workers' corporation and shall be actively engaged in performing professional services at and for the licensed clinical social workers' corporation.
+Persons who supervise individuals registered as either a marriage and family therapist intern, or associate clinical social worker.
+Persons who supervise individuals registered as either a marriage and family therapist intern, clinical counselor intern, or associate clinical social worker shall be employed full time by the licensed clinical social workers' corporation and shall be actively engaged in performing professional services at and for the licensed clinical social workers' corporation.
 Employment and supervision within the licensed clinical social workers' corporation shall be subject to all laws and regulations governing experience and supervision gained in a private practice setting.